 Brendan: has a background in property development and brings experience around planning and development.
-His passion is social enterprise and has recently shown by his purchase ofa local pub, which he has restored as the heart of the local community.
-He has recently graduated with a MSc in Sustainability.
+His passion is social enterprise and he leads the Mayor of London’s initiative to support Community Land Trusts throughout the city.
+He holds an MSc in Sustainability.

 Johnny: is a local Anglican priest, pioneer and poet – with experience in community relief and development, social enterprise and sustainability.
 He also developed a groundbreaking vocational learning community called make believe, hosted in Bournemouth Dorset, London, New Haven CT and Dallas TX.
 He loves nature and the outdoors as a place for learning and personal development.

-Jo: has been a teacher for 19 years specialising in Geography and the Sixth Form.
-She is currently working at Saint Cecilia’s, Church of England School, in Southfields.
+Jo: has been a teacher for more than two decades, specialising in Geography and the Sixth Form.
+She works at Saint Cecilia’s, Church of England School, in Southfields.
 She is passionate about outdoor education and everything geographical.

 Scott: has a background in finance and now works in environmental finance.
 He has a passion for bees, biodynamics, and permaculture after having taken a sabbatical to work in sustainable farming.

-Melissa works part time overseeing the Educational programme of work; developing new content and partnerships.
-She also delivers our weekly ‘Wild Learning’ lessons with local primary schools, having swapped the classroom for the outdoors.
+Melissa: works part time overseeing the Educational programme of work; developing new content and partnerships.
+She also delivers our Paradise Education lessons with local primary schools, having swapped the classroom for the outdoors.

-Sam is Level 3 Forest School trained and has been running Wild Child and Forest school programmes for the past 2 years.
+Sam: Level 3 Forest School trained and has been running Paradise Wild (formerly Wild Child) and Forest school programmes for several years.
 He has also been involved with many other alternative education projects.